Opentrons/Protocols/protocols/6f0903/README.md

 Explanation of parameters below:
 * `p20 mount`: Choose whether the P20 single channel pipette should be mounted in the right or left pipette mount.
 The P300 8-channel pipette will then automatically be assigned to the other mount.
+* `Barcode tubes initial volume (µL)`: The initial volume of the tubes containing barcodes, the volumes are presumed to be the same for all of the barcode tubes, and is used to determine the mixing volume.
+* `Magnet engagement height (mm)`: The distance to raise the magnets on the magnetic module when engaging the magnets.
+* `Number of mixing repetitions`: How many mixing repetitions to perform for every mixing step.
+* `Flash the OT-2 lights when the protocol finishes?`: If this parameter is set to `Yes` the OT-2 will flash its lights five times when the protocol finishes to alert the user.

 ---